scrum101/scrum101.github.io/index.md

 It uses
  - Prioritized feature backlog
- - Sprints to define work done in a specific timeframe
+ - Sprints to define work done in a specific timeframe (frequently 2 weeks)
  - Rapid development and iteration on features

 ![What is SCRUM infographic](scrum_infographic.png)